-In accordance with the acceptance criteria, there is a requirement that waste is treated before landfilling.
-For Acetylene cylinders with asbestos mass this involves at a minimum removal of the solvent in accordance with section 4.5 of this document.
+In accordance with the acceptance criteria, there is a requirement that waste is treated before sending to landfill.
+For acetylene cylinders with asbestos mass this involves as a minimum removal of the solvent in accordance with section 4.5 of this document.
 In some countries the cylinder shell also needs to be removed for recycling before landfill of the mass is acceptable.